 For a small town like Viñales it might come as a surprise that I am including this section at all, however Viñales actually has a very lively nightlife.
 In the main town square there is the Centro Cultural Polo Montanez, where every evening there are drinks and salsa dancing classes.
 If you’re visiting on a Saturday like we were this all gets moved out of the Centro Culturale and directly into the main square.
 The whole town, tourists and locals of all ages, gather in the main square to dance.
 The speakers from inside the Centro Culturale get brought outside and all around town you will be able to hear a mixture of salsa and commercial Latin music.
 We easily made friends with another group of tourists that were dancing in the square and I highly recommend checking it out if you get the chance, it was one of the most fun evenings we had in the whole Cuba trip.

 Have you been to Viñales?
 How did you spend two days there?
 Let me know in the comments below!
 Visiting Viñales was one of my favourite parts of my Cuba trip, even if we were only visiting so briefly.
-Horse riding in the green valley and learning about the tobacco production in Cuba were incredible experiences, which I highly recommend to anyone.
+Horse riding in the tobacco plantations and learning about the cigar production in Cuba were incredible experiences, which I highly recommend to anyone.
+This guide is based on our own experiences, if you have other suggestions let me know, I’d love to expand this guide and make it a more complete list of the most awesome things to do in Viñales, Cuba.